einvalentin/django-teenyweeny/Readme.md

 # django-teenyweeny
 A simple django app for manual url shortening.
 Input of new URLs is only possible via the django admin.
 They are not generated automatically.

-It was created for [MyComoda](https://www.mycomoda.de) to allow short campaign links without loosing "social influence" on search engines to bit.ly or similar services.
+It was created for a [Fashion Community](https://www.mycomoda.de) to allow short campaign links without loosing link juice and social signals to bit.ly or similar services.

 # Requirements
 Tested on django 1.6, python 2.7